Matbe34/lankir/docs/reference/faq.md

 ### Can I edit PDFs?

-PDF App is primarily a viewer and signing tool.
+Lankir is primarily a viewer and signing tool.
 Full PDF editing (text modification, page manipulation) is not currently supported.

 ### Why are some PDFs slow to render?